elastisys/compliantkubernetes-apps/release/qa-checklist.md

 - [ ] Can login to platform administrator Grafana via Dex with IdP
 - [ ] Dashboards are available and viewable
 - [ ] Metrics are available from all clusters
+- [ ] Cilium related dashboards are available and working

 > [!note]
 > As application developer `admin@example.com`